-Creativity emerges in quieter, digital Milan Fashion Week
+Milan designers hit reset button during digital fashion week

 For the creations, he upcycled textiles from previous collections that had been stashed in a studio cubbyhole.
 The designer revitalized them either by printing a new design on the other side, in the case of a pretty pleated skirt, or printing over the original with a different pattern, in the case of a black architectural detailing over a striped cotton.

 Arbesser said the enforced quiet of the COVID-19-era restrictions, along with the necessity of saving money, pushed other creative forces to the fore.
-He and his team created a patchwork minidress out of cotton, silk and technical nylon, and they experimented with Shibori hand-dying for a wool mini.
+He and his team created a patchwork mini-dress out of cotton, silk and technical nylon, and they experimented with Shibori hand-dying for a wool mini skirt.

-The collection bears Arbesser’s love of prints, this season’s inspired by an actual painter’s palette that he picked up at a flea market, which he mashes up with geometrical patterns in materials that range from soft silk jersey to wool to knits.
+The collection bears Arbesser’s love of prints, this season’s inspired by an actual painter’s palette that he picked up at a flea market, which he mashes up with geometrical patterns and materials that range from soft silk jersey to wool to knits.

 “I felt it was important to keep writing this story, my little story, keep adding chapters,’’ Arbesser said of his 8-year-old brand.
-“I am happy that even if I am doing something so reduced, so little, while at the same time producing quality, you can still be seen, you can actually sell your production.”
+“I am happy that even doing something so reduced, so little, while at the same time producing quality, you can still be seen, you can actually sell your production.”

 Global masters Dolce&Gabbana took a technological leap forward with a no-holds-barred, youth-inspired collection featuring technical textiles in bold hues intermingled with hologram finishes, metallic glimmers and even multi-colored Styrofoam beads, for a feast of colorful confections.